shreyachoure/shreyachoure/README.md

 ## 🚀 About Me

 - 🔭 I'm currently pursuing my Master's in Computer Science at Portland State University.
-- I'm pursuing Software Development Engineering internship with SandStream Marketing focused on full stack web application development.
+- I'm a SDE intern with SandStream Marketing focused on full stack web development.
 - ✍️ Content Reviewer at [LogRocket](https://blog.logrocket.com/dev), gearing up to share valuable insights with the global developer community.

 ## My Research papers